shivaduddupudi/InstaCart-Market-Basket-Analysis/README.md

 The accuracy of the model is 90%
-I have used Classifiaction to solve the problem
+I have used Classification to solve the problem

 For the data I took a sample of 1000.The train set consists of the data marked as trained and the test set as the data marked as test.